Prateek93a/LL1-parser/README.md

 During the execution, it also checks if the grammar rules provided are valid and based on LL(1) parsing or not.

 # Description
 Here are listed all the methods used for building the project and the assumptions made.
+Also, sample execution of the program is provided for reference.
+We first wrote most of the Python and then ported to C++.

 ## Methods
 Following is a list of utility methods along with their functionality('`-> value`' denotes return type):